cloudnativeapp/charts/README_en.md

 First of all, AppHub sync charts from [it's official repo](https://github.com/helm/charts) periodically.

-And at the same time, AppHub localize these charts by replacing all unavailable URL in the chart, verify chart by a Kubernetes cluster (CI), and publish to AppHub portal.
+And at the same time, AppHub localize these charts by replacing all unavailable URLs in the chart, verify the chart by a Kubernetes cluster (CI), and publish chart to AppHub portal.

 These charts are located under `curated/`.